ethanashby/Lawfare_blog_search/README.md

 # Goal

 I want to build a search engine inspired by Google's Pagerank for <a ref="https://www.lawfareblog.com"> Lawfare</a>, a website that provides legal analysis of issues pertaining to national security.
-The general idea is to exploit the linking structure of the website to assign high importance to pages that recieve links/connections from other pages.
+The general idea is to exploit the linking structure of a website to assign high importance to pages that recieve links/connections from other pages.
 This is a prototype version of Google's PageRank algorithm.
 Equations were sourced from <a ref="https://galton.uchicago.edu/~lekheng/meetings/mathofranking/ref/langville.pdf">*Deeper Inside Pagerank*</a> and written in a python script `pagerank.py`.

 # Task 1: The Power Method

 I began by applying this PageRank algorithm to a toy dataset included in the *Deeper Inside Pagerank* paper to confirm that the algorithm was working correctly.
-Then I applied the algorithm to the linking structure of the Lawfare website.
+After confirming that the algorithm ran correctly, I applied the algorithm to the linking structure of the Lawfare website.
+The power method involves an iterative sparse matrix multiplication, where the spare matrix is a primitive markov matrix of transition (linking) probabilities to each webpage.
+It also involves the addition of a personalization vector, which accounted for variability in teleportation behavior between web surfers, and more recently has been used to control the ranking of spam sites.

 ### Part 1: Run PageRank on toy dataset